donjude/azureml-engineer-capstone/README.md

 *NOTE:* This file is a template that you can use to create the README for your project.
 The *TODO* comments below will highlight the information you should be sure to include.

-# Predicting Mortality Caused by Heart Failure
+# Predicting the Probability of Mortality Caused by Heart Failure

 *TODO:* Write a short introduction to your project.

 This project is the final capstone project as part of Microsoft's sponsored Udacity Nanodegree programme [Machine Learning Engineer for Microsoft Azure](https://www.udacity.com/course/machine-learning-engineer-for-microsoft-azure-nanodegree--nd00333).

-In this project I developed an Automated Machine Learning Model and a manual machine learning model, optimized by Hyperparameter optimization tool Hyperdrive with Microsoft's cloud machine learning platform, Azure Machine Learning.
-I compared the AutoML model to the model optimized by Hyperdrive to determine which of the two models performed well by comparing their metrics.
+In this project I used an external dataset outside the Microsoft Azure environment to develop two Machine Learning models using `Azure AutoML` and `Logistic Regression model + Hyper Drive`.

-The best model was chosen and deployed as a webservice REST API using Azure container instance.
-The REST API endpoint is then consumed using Python HTTP request calls to produce scoring results.
+Hyper Drive is a model optimization tool which was used to optimized the logistic regression model.
+The `AutoML` model and the `Logistic Regression + Hyper Drive` models were compared and the best performing model was chosen and deployed as a webservice REST API using Azure Container Instance (ACI).
+The REST API endpoint is then consumed using a Python HTTP request calls to produce scoring results.

 ## Project Workflow diagram